rosamarsky/laravel-command-bus/README.md

 ## Installation
     composer require rosamarsky/laravel-command-bus

-Add the Service Provider to the providers array in `config/app.php`
+If your Laravel version is less than 5.5, add the following line to the providers array in `config / app.php`:
 ```php
 Rosamarsky\CommandBus\CommandBusServiceProvider::class,
 ```